 Discover how to store Masala Chai in dried form for future consumption.

+Since the cuisines of Northern and Southern India are different, each region offers many unique delicacies.
 Originating in South India, Paneer soda is a sweet beverage with a light scent of rose.
-Many people often mistake the word Paneer for the Indian cottage cheese.
+Many people often mistake the word Paneer for Indian cottage cheese.
 However, it also refers to rose water in Tamil, the official language of some Indian states.

 The beverage starts with boiling water with sugar for around 4 minutes before adding rose essence.
 Let the rose syrup cool completely in the refrigerator.
 Whenever you intend to serve Paneer soda, pour the rose syrup into a glass with club soda and ice.